Kanban

 #### Group Field Name

-Select the field to determine how records are grouped into columns (e.g., "Status" or "Stage").
+Select the field that determines how records are grouped into columns (e.g., "Status" or "Stage").

 <figure><img src="/files/SrEugLq4IaDbGxt1iula" alt="" width="563"><figcaption></figcaption></figure>